aaronmams/jekyll-now/_posts/2018-01-26-More fun with data transformations.md

 Here is where the real fun is.
 In [my post 2 weeks ago](https://aaronmams.github.io/Data-Pipelines-2-data-transformations/) I did kind of a ghetto version of a count vectorizor.
 Basically, I:

 1. took some movie overviews and tokenized them to create a 'bag of words' for a handful of movies
-2. calculated a term frequency-inverse distance frequency
+2. calculated a term frequency-inverse document frequency
 3. filtered the 'bag-of-words' for each movie to keep only the important words in the overview
 4. created a binary variable for each unique word in the combined 'bag-of-words' for all the movies where the row entry is 0 if the word represented by the column does not appear in the movie overview...and 1 otherwise.